Enhancing Training Data Attribution with Representational Optimization: Conclusion

 \section{Conclusion}

 This paper introduces a new approach to training data attribution called AirRep, which combines the advantages of task-driven optimization in gradient-based approaches with the efficiency of representation-based methods.
 AirRep represents training data as embeddings and scores their influence using inner-product similarity in the representation space.
 AirRep's novel attention-based pooling mechanism captures the group effects, and the entire model is optimized using a novel proposed weighted pairwise ranking objective over automatically generated influence signals.
 Evaluation on LLM fine-tuning demonstrates the effectiveness and generalization of AirRep.

 Limitations of this work include the added cost of model training and evaluation limited to the LLM fine-tuning stage.
+While our current evaluation focuses on language tasks, the design of AirRep is modality-agnostic—it relies only on the availability of suitable encoders and the ability to estimate loss differences.
+In principle, this framework could be applied to other domains such as vision or multimodal settings.
 For future work, we plan to extend our method to additional scenarios, such as the pre-training stages of LLMs and multi-modal model training.